jdmdigital/JDM-Native-Lazy-Loading/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically add the new `loading` attribute to images within your content to support native image lazy loading.
+Automatically add the new `loading` attribute to images within your content to support native image lazy loading in browsers that support it.

 == Description ==

-This plugin adds the `loading` attribute to IMG tags found when filtering `the_content()` to support native image lazy loading.
+This plugin adds the `loading` attribute to IMG tags found when filtering `the_content()` to support native image lazy loading in browsers that support it.

 For more information about lazy loading images using this new native browser image attribute, check out this article: [https://addyosmani.com/blog/lazy-loading/](https://addyosmani.com/blog/lazy-loading/) and for a little more depth into what we're doing here, check out our [explainer post](https://jdmdig.it/30nXp7h).